henrybravos/HealthOS_admin/README.md

 Some features in this application

-- [ ] Login with Firebase Authentication
+- [ x ] Login with Firebase Authentication
 - [ ] Add users with roles
   - reset password
   - disable user